linode/docs/docs/security/mitigations/mitigating-memcached-amplification-attacks.md

 ## I'm not running memcached.
 Does this affect me?

-Potentially, yes.
-We're experiencing a high load on our network due to this exploit.
-You may experience dropped packets and a temporary decrease in network performance, regardless of which data center your Linode resides in.
+We're experiencing high load on our network due to this exploit.
+While your system might not be affected, you might experience a temporary decrease in network performance or dropped packets.